ClaytonJaksha/Lab3/README.md

 	clr		r14
 	jmp		while1
 ```
+#### Moving the Cursor
+If the user decides that they want to move the cursor and put a box somewhere new and exciting, they come to these loops.
+Depending on what button was pressed, it will call one of the loops (the names are pretty self explanatory).
+First, each loops checks to see if the button has been let go of.
+Then it moves the cursor to one block's length in the desired direction and goes back to polling.
 ```
 moveright:
-	bit.b	#BIT1, &P2IN					; bit 3 of P1IN clear?
+	bit.b	#BIT1, &P2IN
 	jz		moveright
 	add		#8, r11
 	jmp		while1
 moveleft:
-	bit.b	#BIT2, &P2IN					; bit 3 of P1IN clear?
+	bit.b	#BIT2, &P2IN
 	jz		moveleft
 	sub		#8, r11
 	jmp		while1
 moveup:
-	bit.b	#BIT5, &P2IN					; bit 3 of P1IN clear?
+	bit.b	#BIT5, &P2IN
 	jz		moveup
 	dec		r10
 	jmp		while1
 movedown:
-	bit.b	#BIT4, &P2IN					; bit 3 of P1IN clear?
+	bit.b	#BIT4, &P2IN
 	jz		movedown
 	inc		r10
 	jmp		while1
 ```
+#### Subroutine: `makethebox`
+This here is the money-maker subroutine.
 ```
 makethebox:
 	inc		R11
+	inc		r14
-	inc		r14							; just let the columm overflow after 92 buttons mov		R10, R12					; increment the row
+	mov		R10, R12					; increment the row
 	mov		R11, R13					; and column of the next beam call	#setAddress					; we draw

-	mov		#NOKIA_DATA, R12			; For testing just draw an 8 pixel high
+	mov		#NOKIA_DATA, R12
-	mov		#0xFF, R13					; beam with a 2 pixel hole in the center
+	mov		#0xFF, R13
 	call	#writeNokiaByte

 	cmp		#8, r14